d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 > To create a volume run the command with the following arguments: The type of creation as volume, the raid level, the drive location.
 Also include the --controller option selecting the controller the drive will be created on.
 See the options list for possible values of these and more.

 <pre>
-ilorest > <span style="color: #01a982; ">createlogicaldrive volume RAID0 1D:0:0 --DisplayName Name1 --iOPerfModeEnabled False --ReadCachePolicy ReadAhead --WriteCachePolicy ProtectedWriteBack --WriteHoleProtectionPolicy Yes --sparedrives 1E:0:0 --capacitygib 1000 --controller=0</span>
+ilorest > <span style="color: #01a982; ">createlogicaldrive volume RAID0 1D:0:0 --DisplayName Name1 --iOPerfModeEnabled False --ReadCachePolicy ReadAhead --WriteCachePolicy ProtectedWriteBack --WriteHoleProtectionPolicy Yes --sparedrives 1E:0:0 --capacitygib 1000 --controller=0 --storageid=DE00900</span>
 Operation completed successfully
 </pre>

 <aside class="notice">
+For iLO6 onwards, there is no need to reboot after creating a volume.
-The createlogicaldrive command requires a reboot before creating the logical drives.
+But for iLO5, it requires a reboot after creating the volumes.
 If the drives are not present after a full reboot, run the results command to check for errors in the configuration.
 </aside>

 <p class="fake_header">Syntax</p>

-createlogicaldrive *[SUBCOMMAND]* *[Optional Parameters]*
+createvolume *[SUBCOMMAND]* *[Optional Parameters]*

 <p class="fake_header">Description</p>
-Creates a new logical drive on the selected controller.
+Creates a new volume on the selected controller.

 <p class="fake_header">SUBCOMMAND</p>